7 Sourdough Cinnamon Buns Recipes

 4. Chai-Spiced Cinnamon Buns

-PHOTO CREDIT: YOUTUBE
+PHOTO CREDIT: MIKEBAKESNYC

 For a warm and spicy twist, try infusing your cinnamon buns with chai spices.
 This offers a fragrant and exotic flavor.